Citizen Science Opportunities - Reptiles & Amphibians

 Are you looking for an opportunity to volunteer your time helping wildlife?
 Are you willing to help collect data on species and their habitats?
 Maybe you want to teach others about fishing or hunting.
 Chapter 5 of the 2015 State Wildlife Action Plan lists education and outreach efforts as one of the fundamental strategies needing implementation in South Carolina to benefit priority wildlife species and their habitats.
 In particular, SCDNR and its partners should "promote volunteer participation, both in education and outreach programs as well as in data collection.
 [High priority]."

 There are many opportunities for the public to help gather information that biologists and researchers can use in assessing species and their habitats.
 Sometimes our biologists need seasonal help with specific projects.
 That's when our volunteers become vitally important.
 Listed below are some citizen science weblinks.
 Some are for SCDNR programs while others take you to our conservation partners' websites.

-- Report the calls of frogs and toads here at the Association of Zoos and Aquariums and here at the North American Amphibian Monitoring Program (NAAMP).
+- Report the calls of frogs and toads to Frog Watch USA, the Association of Zoos and Aquariums' citizen science program; also report here at the North American Amphibian Monitoring Program (NAAMP).